Luke57/super_code_analyser/README.md

 ```

 ## Setup
-Run ```pip install -r requirements.txt``` from the command line to install the required dependencies.
+Run ```pip3 install -r requirements.txt``` from the command line to install the required dependencies.